 - Queries relating to site designation matters should be sent to firstname.lastname@example.org

-- Queries specifically relating to science and biodiversity matters (including issues relating to the National Biodiversity Plan, biodiversity awareness and EU Regulations on invasive alien species, trade in endangered species or the Nagoya Protocol) should be sent to email@example.com
+- Queries specifically relating to science and biodiversity matters (including issues relating to the National Biodiversity Plan, biodiversity awareness and EU Regulations on invasive alien species or the Nagoya Protocol) should be sent to email@example.com

 - Queries relating to CITES should be sent to firstname.lastname@example.org